Free admission tickets are available to school groups if the field trip has been scheduled through Visitor Services at least 1 month in advance.

 - School groups are admitted into the exhibit galleries at a rate of 50 students per 30 minutes.
 If a group is larger than 50 students, it will have divided admission times so plan accordingly.

-- The Museum requires 1 adult (whose admission is also waived) per 10 students.
+- The Museum requires one adult (whose admission is also waived) per 10 students.
 Additional teachers/chaperones may purchase reduced rate admission tickets for $10 each.

 - Free admission tickets will not be provided to students in summer camps and after-school or charitable children's programs.